 This site is not affiliated with, endorsed by, or sponsored by Lowe’s or A.O.
 Smith.
 This is an independent consumer account of a personal experience.

-A documented account of a sub-standard Lowe’s installation, two unit failures, and an unresolved warranty dispute with A.O.
-Smith.
+A documented account of a sub-standard Lowe’s installation, two A.O.
+Smith hybrid water heater failures, and an unresolved warranty dispute.

 $4,424 Total paid to Lowe’s